Completed in just six months, Allens’ new Perth space was co-created with their employees across all levels and departments.

 To achieve this, the design team combined non-standard desk configurations in H and T shape formations based on the Allens staff preferences, with central dividing spines for an additional buffer.
 Storage and planting were equally positioned throughout the space to provide further sound and visual protection, whilst keeping project files and resources within arm’s reach.
 This is further complemented by several modular rooms, set inbound from the façade which ensured democratic access to natural light, giving long stay seats the best positioning.

 Moving into the construction phase, it was key that the project meet the lease expiry date of December 2021.
 However, as the building was brand new, construction was unable to begin in August as planned.
-With Western Australia’s borders closed, there was no way for key team members to be in Perth.
 This meant our team needed to condense the program to meet the deadline, which involved engaging contractors early, increasing project control group (PCG) meetings to weekly and status updates to daily, safely extending shifts into overtime, and completing WHS (workplace health and safety) weekly.

 Supply chain issues added further pressure to the project, especially for bespoke items and materials such as marble.
 To manage, long lead-time items were procured well ahead of time, and where this wasn’t possible, we found temporary solutions, for example, borrowing task chairs from trusted suppliers.
 Being aware of this issue early on meant we could anticipate delays, especially for products shipped from overseas, avoiding delays and unforeseen costs.

-At the conclusion of the Allens Perth project, the feedback from the leadership team and Perth employees have been overwhelmingly positive.
-With such a high level of collaboration between Unispace and Allens staff, that’s no surprise – they have created a space that nurtures their way of working and their culture now and into the future, with a strong connection to the local context.
+With such a high level of collaboration between Unispace and Allens' staff, it's no surprise we've had positive feedback – having created a space that nurtures Allens' way of working and their culture now and into the future.
 It’s a space that is a joy to work in.

 Design Institute of NZ Best Awards - Project > 1,000sqm - BRONZE